Cross-gender acting: Ethiopian theatre

+Indian theatre

+In the Indian context, Parsi, Gujarati, and Marathi theatrical traditions from the 19th and 20th centuries cast men in female roles.
+Where women lacked public visibility, these roles introduced audiences to the idea of women in public life.
+Female impersonators allowed audiences to engage with femininity.
+Women could then use the traits that were considered acceptable in theatre characters as a pathway into their own public life.
+Within theatre itself, female impersonators also created niches that female performers could occupy later.

 Modern practices of cross-gender acting

-In animations and video games, it is not unusual for female actors to voice young male characters.
+In animations and video games, it is not unusual for female actors to voice young male characters, especially prepubescent ones.
 Notable examples are Nancy Cartwright voicing Bart Simpson in The Simpsons and Junko Takeuchi voicing Naruto Uzumaki in the anime series Naruto.
 Voice actress Tara Strong has voiced multiple young male characters such as Timmy Turner and Ben Tennyson.
 Instances of male actors voicing female characters have also occurred, including Bob Peterson as Roz in Monsters, Inc. and Brad Bird as Edna Mode in the Incredibles franchise.

 In musical theatre, some characters have become synonymous with cross-sex acting.
-The musical Hairspray frequently sees a male actor portraying the female role of Edna Turnblad.
+The musical Hairspray frequently sees a male actor portraying the female role of Edna Turnblad, whilst the role of Miss Trunchbull in Matilda the Musical is traditionally a male performer.
+However, whilst Edna was played by a cross cast John Travolta in the film adaptation, Miss Trunchbull in the film of Matilda was instead played by actress Emma Thompson.

+In children's theatre productions, male roles will often be played by girls due to the majority of children participating in theatre at a young age being girls.

 When the casting director of a production decides to employ cross-sex acting, selecting the actors in this way is sometimes also called "cross-sex casting" or simply "cross-casting".

+Increasingly, modern American theatre is cast "blindly," in which roles are determined based on talent, regardless of "gender, race, age, and body type."